LukasWoodtli/WebPage/content/domain_driven_design.md

 #### Services

-Behavior that is important for a domain but doesn’t belong to only one class should be put into a service.
+Behavior that is important for a domain but doesn't belong to only one class should be put into a service.
 Services work on multiple objects, possibly from different classes.
 They are stateless and provide simply functionality (a concept) for the domain.